-BUSINESS REVIEW
+BUSINESS REVIEW AND PERFORMANCE

-The current market conditions remain uncertain although there are hopes of an economic recovery from post pandemic situation.
-The Company will continue to pursue growth based on its philosophy of generating profits through creation of the "Greatest Value" for its customers and stakeholders.
+The current market conditions are improving in a balanced manner and there are hopes of steady recovery form the past effects of pandemic situation.
+The Company will continue to pursue the long lasting and stable growth based on its philosophy of generating profits through creation of the" Greatest Value" for its Customers and Stakeholders.